Security hacker: Blue hat

-Hacktivism (or hactivism; a portmanteau of hack and activism) is the use of computer-based techniques such as hacking as a form of civil disobedience to promote a political agenda or social change.
-A form of Internet activism with roots in hacker culture and hacker ethics, its ends are often related to free speech, human rights, or freedom of information movements.

-Nation state

-Intelligence agencies and cyberwarfare operatives of nation states.

 Organized criminal gangs

 Groups of hackers that carry out organized criminal activities for profit.
 Modern-day computer hackers have been compared to the privateers of by-gone days.
 These criminals hold computer systems hostage, demanding large payments from victims to restore access to their own computer systems and data.
-Furthermore, recent ransomware attacks on industries, including energy, food, and transportation, have been blamed on criminal organizations based in or near a state actor – possibly with the country's knowledge and approval.
 Cyber theft and ransomware attacks are now the fastest-growing crimes in the United States.
 Bitcoin and other cryptocurrencies facilitate the extortion of huge ransoms from large companies, hospitals and city governments with little or no chance of being caught.

 Attacks

 Hackers can usually be sorted into two types of attacks: mass attacks and targeted attacks.
 They are sorted into the groups in terms of how they choose their victims and how they act on the attacks.

 A typical approach in an attack on Internet-connected system is: